Bangladeshis abroad expressing solidarity with Bangladeshi Bloggers in Brooklyn NY

 Unslain Words: Solidarity for Bangladeshi Bloggers

-Among the Bangladeshi participants, Abeer Yusria Hoque, a Nigerian born Bangladeshi American writer and photographer recalled her experience with religion in her family.
-As she was growing up, she remembered, her sister and classmates who were learning Islamic education was not happy with the system.
-With time she was losing her faith in Islamic teaching.
-Islam’s inheritance and witness law, Islam’s view on girl’s romantic relationship, imposing religion to mend behavior, etc. forced her to seek refuse in the verses of Sura Al Kafirun where it states “For you is your religion, and for me is my religion.
+Among the Bangladeshi participants, Abeer Yusria Hoque, a Nigerian-born Bangladeshi American writer and photographer, recalled her experience with religion in her family.
+As she was growing up, she remembered that her sister and classmates who were learning Islamic education were not happy with the system.
+With time, she was losing her faith in Islamic teaching.
+Islam’s inheritance and witness law, Islam’s view on girls’ romantic relationships, imposing religion to mend behavior, etc., forced her to seek refuge in the verses of Sura Al Kafirun, which states, “For you is your religion, and for me is my religion.

 Farah Mehreen Ahmad, a Brooklyn-based Bangladeshi writer, researcher and translator, read about a short story in three parts about coercion, domestic violence, and rape.

-Javed Jahangir, a writer, essayist and novelist, wondered about George Orwell’s answers to the question ‘Why I Write’, where Orwell told the readers that he writes because of sheer egoism, aesthetic enthusiasm, historical impulse and political purpose.
-Javed finds new insights in Orwell’s reason for writing in political purpose.
-Political writing is an art form of highest purpose.
-The political purpose of writing may not always be appreciated but when needed, the writing can give a boost to overcome the apprehension to achieve something great.
+Javed Jahangir, a writer, essayist, and novelist, wondered about George Orwell’s answers to the question ‘Why I Write’, where Orwell told the readers that he writes because of sheer egoism, aesthetic enthusiasm, historical impulse, and political purpose.
+Javed finds new insights in Orwell’s reason for writing with a political purpose.
+Political writing is an art form of the highest purpose.
+The political purpose of writing may not always be appreciated, but when needed, the writing can give a boost to overcome the apprehension to achieve something great.

 Tanwi Nandini Islam, a writer, multimedia artist, and business entrepreneur, read a travelogue about visiting Bangladesh.
-She recalled her trip to Sylhet, its indigenous people, lush green, rock, river, flora and fauna etc. that contributed to her recently published book.
+She recalled her trip to Sylhet, its indigenous people, lush greenery, rock, river, flora and fauna, etc., which contributed to her recently published book.

 Bangladeshi hip-hop singer Anik Khan